andreugordillovazquez/tex/README.md

 - Instantly render LaTeX expressions as high-quality SVG images using MathJax
 - Customize text color, background color, and output resolution
 - Preview the rendered equation before adding it to the canvas
+- **Canvas Mode**: Create frame elements with equation images directly on the canvas
+- **Image Mode**: Use equations as image assets anywhere in Framer (image picker, CMS, localization)
 - Seamlessly insert the final SVG image into your design with a single click

 ## Usage

+The TeX plugin can be used in two different modes:

+### Canvas Mode
-1. Open the TeX plugin in Framer
+1. Open the TeX plugin from the canvas in Framer
 2. Type your LaTeX expression in the input field
 3. Customize the appearance:
    - Adjust text color using the color picker
    - Change background color or make it transparent
-   - Select the desired output resolution
 4. Preview your rendered equation
-5. Click "Add to Canvas" to insert the image into your design
+5. Click "Add to Canvas" to create a frame with the equation image

+### Image Mode
+1. Click on any image placeholder or use the image picker in Framer
+2. Select "TeX" from the available plugins
+3. Type your LaTeX expression in the input field
+4. Customize the appearance with color options
+5. Preview your rendered equation
+6. Click "Use Equation" to set it as the selected image

+The plugin automatically adapts its interface and behavior based on how it's launched, providing a seamless experience in both contexts.

 ## File structure